MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

   Next Irow
 ```

 The following code example shows optimized code that uses an array to get and set the values of cells A1:C10000 all at the same time.
-These cells do not contain formulas.
+These cells don't contain formulas.

 ```vb
   Dim DataRange As Variant